ShatterPlayer/quise-frontend/README.md

 <img src="./.github/product-screenshot.png" />

-Quise is a simple web application intended to create and solve quizzess.
+Quise is a simple web application intended to create and solve quizzes.

 ### Disclaimer
 This is a personal project.
 Created quizzes are **deleted** 30 days after creation and after big updates.